pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 designed to support such queries.

 We can propagate the state of the application by propagating all of the aggregate events.
-That is why the recorder positions stored events in both an aggregate sequence and a sequence for the application as a whole.
+That is why the recorder positions stores events in both an aggregate sequence and a sequence for the application as a whole.
 The application sequence has all the aggregate events of an application in the order they were stored.